 This mentor program is designed to connect students with professionals who will serve as their "Career Guides" for brief, one-time feedback in one or more of the following areas: Resume Review, LinkedIn Profile Review, and Career Portfolio Review.

 Career Guides and students can maintain contact beyond the one-time feedback session, if mutually agreed.

 How It Works

-- Get career document approved for mentor match referral—Contact MC/CREW Career Center to confirm eligibility and get career document approved.
+- Schedule an appointment to get your career document approved by MC/CREW staff for mentor match referral (Now offering phone and online appointments)—MC/CREW staff will determine your eligibility and readiness for mentor program during appointment.
 Career document must be up-to-date and customized for intended field.